Lego Adventurers: Video games

-Lego Aventurers make several crossovers into the video games such as cameo and playable characters.
+Lego Adventurers make several crossovers into the video games such as cameo and playable characters.

 Lego Island 2: The Brickster's Revenge

 Lego Island 2: The Brickster's Revenge was a 2001 action-adventure video game developed by Silicon Dreams Studio and published by Lego Software.
-Also included the Lego Adventurers of Johnny Thunder, Dr. Kilroy, Miss Pippin Reed and Lord Sam Sinister (under name Mr. Hates) can be seen on the video game.
+The video game's plot includes a segment where the player character Pepper Roni goes to Adventurers' Island, a location modeled after the Lego Adventurers theme and featuring characters including Johnny Thunder, Dr. Kilroy, Miss Pippin Read, Mr. Hates, and Achu.

 Lego Racers

 Lego Racers was a Lego-themed racing video game developed by High Voltage Software and published by Lego Media.
 Set in the fictional "Legoland" universe, the single-player mode follows various minifigure characters competing in a racing competition created by a fictional racing champion called Rocket Racer.
-Players control a minifigure, allowing them to drive a variety of cars built out of Lego and race them against other minifigure characters.
-Items can be used by the player to hinder other racers' progress, and the player can create their own cars and characters with unlocked Lego bricks and use them to race.
-A local multiplayer mode also allows multiple players to race against each other.
-Also included Johnny Thunder and Baron von Barron are bosses in the video game Lego Racers while Gail Storm and Sam Sinister appear as additional racers.
+In this video game, three racetracks are based upon the Lego Adventurers theme.
+Johnny Thunder and Baron von Barron are bosses while Pharaoh Hotep, Achu, Sam Sinister, and Gail Storm appear as additional racers.

 Lego Racers 2

 Lego Racers 2 was a Lego-themed racing video game developed by Attention to Detail, published by Lego Software and distributed in North America by Electronic Arts.
 It was first released in September 2001 for Microsoft Windows, PlayStation 2 and Game Boy Advance.
 It is the sequel to the 1999 game Lego Racers.
-This sequel was first revealed by Lego Software on August 20, 2001.
-The Lego Adventurers characters return in the Dino Island stage of Lego Racers 2, reflecting the then-ongoing sets.
+The Lego Adventurers characters and setting return in the Dino Island stage of Lego Racers 2, reflecting the then-ongoing sets.

 Lego Universe

 Lego Universe was a massively multiplayer online game that was available from October 2010 to January 2012.
-The game was developed by NetDevil and released on October 26, 2010, with an early opening (October 8, 2010) for the to-be Lego "Founders", which consisted of users who pre-ordered the game.
-It was globally distributed by Warner Bros.
-Interactive Entertainment.
-Its release was delayed from original estimates of 2009, Teasers were released by Lego in 2007 and late November 2008 to promote the game, and also in 2009 for one last promotion.
-The game was available in English and German.
-The servers were shut down permanently on January 30, 2012, due to 'unsatisfactory revenue' from within the game's target audience.
+The game was developed by NetDevil and released on October 26, 2010.
 Johnny Thunder makes an appearance in Lego Universe as a non-playable character.